openelections/dashboard/dashboard/docs/glossary.md

 ###### Governor
 The governor heads the executive branch in each state or territory and, depending on the individual jurisdiction, may have considerable control over government budgeting, the power of appointment of many officials (including many judges), and a significant role in legislation.

-###### House vs Congressional vs Senate
-Congressional is an umbrella term that means the U.S. House and U.S. Senate.
-House and Senate refer to the specific chamber.

 ###### Open Primary
 A primary election in which candidates appear on a single ballot, regardless of party affiliation, and voters are allowed to vote for any candidate.
 In many cases, the top two vote-getters, possibly of the same party, advance to the general election.
 In some instances, a candidate who receives more than 50 percent becomes the winner.